Table of Contents Show

 Have the Home Appraisal Done CorrectlyHave the Home Appraisal Done Correctly

 If the home appraisal returns lower than expected, it can quickly send the deal into free fall.
 A number less than the contract price can potentially upset the loan-to-value ratio required by the buyer’s mortgage lender.
 In such a case, the buyer must come up with more cash, or you’ll have to reduce your price.
 Once completed, an appraisal is tough to challenge.
 Having your broker prepare comps to present to the appraiser never hurts.

 - Prepare comparable sales in the building and neighborhood – Don’t expect the appraiser to know the apartment building and community.
-The file should outline the condition and sales price of comparable properties in your area.
+Instead, the file should outline similar properties’ conditions and sales prices in your area.

 - Fix small defects – Make whatever minor renovations you can, such as plastering and repainting walls, removing mold, etc.

 - Don’t hover – This suggests anxiety and gives the impression that something might be wrong.

 Closings are scheduled once, and the condo board has issued a waiver in the case of a co-op upon the buyer passing the board interview.
-The attorneys will schedule a closing date that suits both parties, while the brokers will schedule a final walk-through of the apartment.
+Therefore, the attorneys will schedule a closing date that suits both parties, while the brokers will schedule a final walk-through of the apartment.

 On the final walk-through, usually on or a day before closing.
 The buyers will inspect the property before closing to ensure they are in the same condition since the last viewing.

-Once all documents are signed, and all funds are paid, the deed and keys are transferred to the buyer.
+Once all documents are signed and all funds are paid, the deed and keys are transferred to the buyer.
 The brokers will usually not be present on closing day as they have no role to play.
-They may show up to congratulate their clients with a closing gift and to collect their commission checks.
+However, they may show up to congratulate their clients with a closing gift and to collect their commission checks.